mericsoft/simple_rssreader/README.md

-SIMPLE RSS READER
 INTRO
-	This is a very simple example which aims to show how to xml based files convert to json format.
+- This is a very simple example which aims to show how to xml based files convert to json format.
 Thats because We prefered regex  instead of xml parsers for php.

 PROJECT FILES